alx-sch/miniRT/README.md

  @return 		`1` if an intersection is found in the FOV (and `t` is set
 			to the intersection distance);
-			`0` if there is no intersection within the FOV (ray is parallel to the plane or intersection is behind the camera).
+			`0` if there is no intersection within the FOV (ray is parallel to the plane or intersection behind the camera).

  @note
 Due to floating-point precision limitations, directly comparing a dot product